 The wrench sizes needed for tightening the No-Vac® Quick Connect® Line Set are listed below.
-However, based on the availability of the wrench sizes needed, it is recommended to use two large crescent (adjustable-type) wrenches.
-Using one to hold the valve while using the other wrench to tighten the line set connector.
+However, based on the availability of the wrench sizes needed, it is recommended to use Using one to hold the valve while using the other wrench to tighten the line set connector.

 Piping Size Wrench Size Required

 (Stamped on piping) Standard Metric

-3/8" 1" 25 mm 35 mm
+3/8'' 1'' 25 mm

-3/4" 1-3/8"
+3/4" 1-3/8'' 35 mm

-Or 2x large crescent (adjustable-type)
+Or 2x large crescent (adjustable-type) wrenches

-wrenches
+Allen/Hex Wrench Sizes Needed

+To Open Stop/Cutoff Valves

+Piping/Valve Size (Stamped on piping) Allen Wrench Size

+3/8'' 5 mm

+3/4'' 8 mm

-Allen/Hex Wrench Sizes Needed To Open Stop/Cutoff Valves Piping/Valve Size (Stamped on piping) Allen Wrench Size 3/8" 5 mm 3/4" 8 mm valves on the unit must be opened AFTER connecting the lines and BEFORE turning on the unit.
-Otherwise, operation can cause leakage and/ or damage to the unit.
+The stop/cutoff valves on the unit must be opened AFTER connecting the lines and BEFORE turning on the unit.